dustinpfister/blog_posts/_posts/threejs-object3d-get-world-position.md

 In this post I will be writing about the [get world position method in the object3d base class](https://stackoverflow.com/questions/15098479/how-to-get-the-global-world-position-of-a-child-object) in the javaScript library known as three.js.
 So the content here has to do with just one little issue in an over all larger library that is written in a specific programing language called [javaScript](/2018/11/27/js-getting-started/).
 I assume that you have at least some basic working knowledge of how to get up and running with the basics at least, because I am not going to do that here in this post.
 However I always like to start off my three.js posts with a section like this in which I outline some things that you should be aware of before continuing to read the rest of the content.

-### Version numbers matter in three.js

-When I first wrote this post I was using revision 127 of threejs which was a late version of threejs as of April of 2021.
-When I cam around to editing this post I have found that the basic example that I have made for this post did in fact break with r135.
-In older versions of threejs I did not have to give a target vector as the first and only argument, but now the method will not work if I do note give one.
-Code breaking changes are introduced to three.js all the time, this is just one of may examples of this sort of thing when it comes to code breaking changes with the pubic API.
-So if the code examples are not working as expected always check your version numbers first.

-### The source code examples in this post are up on Github

-The source code examples that I am writing about in this post can be found on Github in my [test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-get-world-position).

 ### Read up more on the look at method of object3d and what it has to do with world space

 There is working out not just one but many examples of the [look at method](/2021/05/13/threejs-object3d-lookat/) of the object3d class to get a feel for where and when the method is useful, but also to become aware of the drawbacks in some situations.
 The methods works great but it will always look at a position that is relative to world space.
 Using the get world position method of the object 3d class can help with this, but even then there are some situations in which I am just going to need to work out another solution to set the orientation of an object.

 ### learn a thing or two about groups and object3d in general beyond just this post

-The use of the get world position often ends up going hand in hand with the use of groups, or in any way shape or form the use of objects that are a child of a parent object.
+The use of the get world position often ends up going hand in hand with the [use of groups](/2018/05/16/threejs-grouping-mesh-objects/), or in any way shape or form the use of objects that are a child of a parent object.
 That parent object can be a group, but it can also be anything that is based off of object3d, including even the scene object.

+### The source code examples in this post are up on Github

+The source code examples that I am writing about in this post can be found on Github in my [test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-get-world-position).

+### Version numbers matter in three.js

+When I first wrote this post I was using revision 127 of threejs which was a late version of threejs as of April of 2021, and the last time I came around to do some editing I was using r140.
+When I cam around to editing this post I have found that the basic example that I have made for this post did in fact break with r135.
+In older versions of threejs I did not have to give a target vector as the first and only argument, but now the method will not work if I do note give one.
+Code breaking changes are introduced to three.js all the time, this is just one of may examples of this sort of thing when it comes to code breaking changes with the pubic API.
+So if the code examples are not working as expected always check your version numbers first.

 ## 1 - Basic group example of look at using and not using get world position